solidfire/solidfire-cli/README.md

 --name

-Name of the volume.Not required to be unique, but it is recommended.May be 1 to 64 characters in length.
+Name of the volume.
+Not required to be unique, but it is recommended.
+May be 1 to 64 characters in length.

 --accountid

 AccountID for the owner of this volume.

 --totalsize

 Total size of the volume, in bytes.
 Size is rounded up to the nearest 1MB size.

 --enable512e

 Should the volume provides 512-byte sector emulation?

 --qos

-Initial quality of service settings for this volume.Volumes created without specified QoS values are created with the default values for QoS.Default values for a volume can be found by running the GetDefaultQoS method.
+Initial quality of service settings for this volume.
+Volumes created without specified QoS values are created with the default values for QoS.
+Default values for a volume can be found by running the GetDefaultQoS method.

 --attributes

 List of Name/Value pairs in JSON object format.

 #### cancelclone ####
 Command: